-Books: There is no limit on what you can request through I-Share (double-check that), nor is there a limit on how many books you can request through the national consortium.
+Books: Concordia patrons can have a maximum of 100 books checked out at one time.
+As long as you don't reach that 100 item threshold, there is no limit on what you can request through I-Share, nor is there a limit on how many books you can request through the national consortium.

 This is known as “the rule of 5.”
 Once a library has exceeded this limit of 5 articles, the patron must pay for the article.
 (Right now, we do not offer the service of purchasing the article for the patron; they can order it from the journal’s website.
 Patrons may also petition the university to subscribe, or travel to a library that subscribes to a paper version of the journal and consult it.)